Back to: Introduction to Kelp Hatcheries

 GreenWave, Connecticut

-The GreenWave hatchery consists of 40 20-gallon tanks, with only half operating at one time.
-Each week, 20 of our tanks are holding spools, while the other 20 are being cleaned and prepped to receive those spools during the weekly water changes.
-Hard plumbing brings filtered sea water directly to individual tanks, but the tanks are then plumbed in pairs in order to use a single chiller per two tanks.
-T-12 fluorescents are used as the light source, and due to the heat emitted by both the lights and the chillers, an AC unit is required as an offset.
+The first iteration of the GreenWave hatchery consisted of 40 20-gallon tanks, with only half operating at one time.
+Each week, 20 of the tanks were holding spools, while the other 20 were being cleaned and prepped to receive those spools during the weekly water changes.
+Hard plumbing brought filtered sea water directly to individual tanks, but the tanks were then plumbed in pairs in order to use a single chiller per two tanks.
+T-12 fluorescents were used as the light source, and due to the heat emitted by both the lights and the chillers, an AC unit was required as an offset.

 Seagrove Kelp Co., Alaska